Muhlenberg County Health Department confirms one additional case of COVID-19

 CENTRAL CITY, Ky.
-(WBKO) - The Muhlenberg County Health Department has received notification of one additional case of coronavirus (COVID-19).
-The total number of cases in Muhlenberg County is 74.
+(WBKO) - The Muhlenberg County Health Department confirms one additional confirmed case of coronavirus (COVID-19).
+The total confirmed case total in Muhlenberg County is 75.

 The health department says it is crucial that everyone in the community do their part to prevent community spread of this virus.
 They are working with the Centers for Disease Control and Prevention (CDC) and the Kentucky Department for Public Health (DPH) to identify and contact those who may have been exposed to the individuals.
 These individuals will be monitored for fever and respiratory symptoms.